What Happens at a Burial? A Complete Guide to Burial Services | NAFD Funeral Directory

 One of the most profound moments of any burial is when the coffin is gently lowered into the ground.
 Funeral directors use strong webbing straps to lower the coffin slowly and carefully.
 This moment is handled with the utmost care and respect.
 It is entirely natural to feel a wave of emotion here — this physical act of farewell is, for many, the most significant moment of the entire day.

 Many families choose to throw a handful of earth — or soil — onto the coffin as a final act of farewell.
+Throwing earth is a traditional gesture symbolising the return of the body to the earth, and it can be profoundly cathartic.
 This is a deeply symbolic gesture with roots in many religious and cultural traditions.
 Some families sprinkle flower petals, place a single stem, or pour a small amount of sand.
 Your funeral director can guide you on this if you're unsure what feels right.

 Children are very welcome to participate in this if they wish to, and it can actually help young ones process the reality of death in a gentle, meaningful way.
 No one should ever feel pressured to take part — it is always a personal choice.